 Welcome!
 I'm a postdoctoral researcher at the Max Planck Institute for Intelligent Systems working with Bernhard Schölkopf.
-Currently, my research focus is on causal inference, time series analysis and machine learning for multi-agent and economic decision making problems.
+Currently, my research focus is on machine learning, causal inference and time series analysis for multi-agent and economic decision making problems.

 - Here's my CV as PDF, if you want to get a quick overview over my qualifications and experience.